cvmfs/doc-cvmfs/cpt-configure.rst

 ---------------

-In case there is no local hard disk space available on a cluster of worker nodes, a single CernVM-FS client can be exported via nfs [2, 8] to these worker nodes.
-This mode of deployment will inevitably introduce a performance bottleneck and a single point of failure and should be only used if necessary.
+In case there is no local hard disk space available on a cluster of worker nodes, a single CernVM-FS client can be exported via nfs [Callaghan95]_ [Shepler03]_ to these worker nodes.This mode of deployment will inevitably introduce a performance bottleneck and a single point of failure and should be only used if necessary.

 NSF export requires Linux kernel >= 2.6.27 on the NFS server.
 For instance, exporting works for Scientific Linux 6 but not for Scientific